Member tool: CIPD Buddy BETA

 Essential points

-• The Working Time Regulations 1998 govern working hours in the UK, setting a maximum of 48 hours for the working week (although workers can opt out of this restriction) and limiting the working day to an average of eight hours.
+• The Working Time Regulations 1998 govern working hours in the UK.
+The regulations set a maximum of 48 hours for the working week (although workers can opt out of this restriction) and limit the working day to an average of eight hours and the right to paid leave.

-• Working time is any period when the employee or worker is working at the employer’s disposal and carrying out their duties, including travel time during the working day, time spent working away from home and time on call at the workplace.
+• Working time is any period when the employee or worker is working at the employer’s disposal and carrying out their duties.

-• Working time does not include time resting at the end of the day even if the worker is required to stay away from home overnight, lunch breaks, or on call time away from the workplace and not carrying out duties.
+• Working time does not include time resting at the end of the day, lunch breaks, or on call time away from the workplace and not carrying out duties.

-• A worker or employee may make a tribunal claim if they are denied their entitlements under the regulations and compensation, based on loss, is potentially unlimited.
+• A worker or employee may make a tribunal claim if they are denied their entitlements under the regulations.
+Compensation, based on loss, is potentially unlimited.

 Disclaimer